Opening Date: 19-04-2021

-The International Postgraduate Research Scholarships (IPRS) is a scholarship specifically intended to support international students that covers international tuition fees and also provides a stipend.
+The Flinders International Research Scholarship (FIPRS) is a scholarship specifically intended to support international students that covers international tuition fees and also provides a stipend.

 The scholarship is tenable for up to three years for a Research Doctorate degree and up to two years for a Research Masters degree.
 Successful applicants are required to undertake full time study and must be commencing a research higher degree in Australia for the first time.

-Applicants for the Australian Government Research Training Scholarship for international students will be automatically considered for the Flinders International Postgraduate Research Scholarship (FIPRS).
+Applicants for the Australian Government Research Training Scholarship for international students will be automatically considered for the FIPRS.

-The IPRS pays the international student tuition fees charged by Flinders University for a research higher degree.
-The IPRS also provides the recipient and dependents with student health cover.
-IPRS students are not required to pay for visa application fees for themselves or their dependents.
+The FIPRS pays the international student tuition fees charged by Flinders University for a research higher degree.

-An IPRS student who moves to Adelaide from overseas is eligible for an establishment allowance (after arrival at Flinders) of up to $1,485 to assist with relocation costs and airfares, provided receipts can be produced by the student.
+An FIPRS student who moves to Adelaide from overseas is eligible for an establishment allowance (after arrival at Flinders) of up to $1,485 to assist with relocation costs and airfares, provided receipts can be produced by the student.